MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide End* --

-Hold up a Green card when you've reached this error message.
+Hold up a Green sticky note when you've reached this error message.
-And a Red card if you need help.
+And a Red sticky note if you need help.

 You are seeing this error because you are trying to perform system administration, and the ubuntu user you signed in as is not the super user normally allowed to do system administration.